-Licensing rules vary across different states, so you'll need to check out your state's rules to find out what applies to you.
-Here's a quick overview of what to expect along with where to find more information out.
+Licensing rules vary across different states, so you'll need to check out your state's regulations to determine what applies to you.
+Here's a quick overview of what to expect along with where to find more information.

-The equipment you need will be dictated by the type of landscaping services that you're providing.
-For basic maintenance and landscaping it's always worth having the following at hand:
+The equipment you need will depend on the type of landscaping services that you're providing.
+For basic maintenance and landscaping, it's always worth having the following at hand:

 If you want to delve into the construction side of things, you'll need some more specialised equipment, including:

 Once you know exactly how you'd like to set up your small business, it's time to get it registered.
 Your business structure determines who will be the key decision-makers for the business, how you'll pay taxes and who is financially liable for the business.

 Here are three business structures you may want to consider for your landscaping business: